Chapter 7 of the book of Daniel that speaks of a powerful being who is given power over the earth by Yahweh himself:

 Clearly either the author of Matthew or Jesus himself was aware of the divine nature of the Son of Man in the book of Daniel, and made claim of Jesus’s divinity (if not explicitly claiming that he was Christ) by declaring him to be the Son of Man.
 Jesus claims the title “The Son of Man” throughout this book.

 Where did the story of the Son of Man in Daniel originate?
 Is it, as Christians assert, a prophecy of Christ?
-Is simply a Hebrew myth?
+Is it simply a Hebrew myth?
 Perhaps neither.
 The article What’s Ugaritic Got to Do with Anything? shows an incredible parallel between the Son of Man in Daniel and legends of the Semitic god Baal found in the ancient Syrian city of Ugarit.

 |Ugarit / Baal Cycle||Daniel 7|